How-to guide: Self Assessment Portal

 Review your Self Assessment with a Finmo Accountant

 This is an important part of the process.
-When you complete a Self Assessment with Finmo, you’ll get your Self Assessment thoroughly reviewed by an accountant.
+When you complete a Self Assessment with Finmo, you’ll get your Self Assessment thoroughly reviewed by a bookkeeper and accountant.
 They’ll provide you with feedback and point out areas where you might save money.

-For those with our Complete package, you’ll receive a full accountant review of your Self Assessment, with written feedback via email plus a telephone consultation with your accountant.
+For those with our Lite and Complete packages, you’ll receive a full accountant review of your Self Assessment, with written feedback via email plus a telephone consultation with your bookkeeper, if needed.

 Check out our Pricing plans to find out more, and please do get in touch if you have any questions.